Skip to Main Content

 South Side Roots, Plant-Based Cooking, and a Tradition Worth Understanding

 Chicago's South Side has always sustained its own culinary logic, one that developed largely independent of the downtown dining circuit and the Michelin trail that runs through River North and the West Loop.
-The neighborhood around 75th Street in Grand Crossing is not where food critics typically set their coordinates, but that geographic gap in coverage has allowed a particular tradition to deepen without the distortions that outside attention tends to bring.
+The neighborhood around 75th Street in Grand Crossing has allowed a particular tradition to deepen over time.
 Soul Veg City, at 203 E 75th St, sits inside that tradition: vegan soul food with roots in the African Hebrew Israelite community, a culinary lineage that predates the mainstream plant-based movement by decades.

 That lineage matters.
 The current wave of plant-based restaurants in American cities tends to frame itself through the language of innovation, tech-driven meat alternatives, and fine-dining aesthetics.
 The South Side version of this category developed differently, through community feeding, economic pragmatism, and a theological relationship with food that shaped cooking decisions long before oat milk entered the cultural vocabulary.
 Soul Veg City belongs to that older, less-celebrated strand, which positions it as something more historically grounded than most of its more prominently reviewed peers.